dmw2166/comp-res-climate-data-sci/src/lectures/environment/intro_to_unix.md

 ~~~
 $ cd examples
-$ cd content
+$ cd notebooks
 ~~~

-These commands will move us from our home directory onto into the `examples` directory, then into the `content` directory. `cd` doesn't print anything, but if we run `pwd` after it, we can see that we are now in `/home/jovyan/examples/content`.
+These commands will move us from our home directory onto into the `python` directory, then into the `notebooks` directory. `cd` doesn't print anything, but if we run `pwd` after it, we can see that we are now in `/home/danielmw/python/notebooks`.
-If we run `ls` without arguments now, it lists the contents of `/home/jovyan/examples/content`, because that's where we now are.
+If we run `ls` without arguments now, it lists the contents of `/home/jovyan/python/notebooks`, because that's where we now are.

 We now know how to go down the directory tree, but